opendaylight/iotdm/onem2mplugins/README.md

 Now cd into the onem2m-plugins folder, this is the root plugin folder and should contain this README.md :-)

     cd onem2mplugins

 To generate a new onem2m plugin,

 For Boron,

     mvn archetype:generate -DarchetypeGroupId=org.opendaylight.controller \
     -DarchetypeArtifactId=opendaylight-startup-archetype \
     -DarchetypeVersion=1.2.0-SNAPSHOT \
     -DarchetypeRepository=http://nexus.opendaylight.org/content/repositories/opendaylight.snapshot/ \
     -DarchetypeCatalog=http://nexus.opendaylight.org/content/repositories/opendaylight.snapshot/archetype-catalog.xml

 For Beryllium,

     mvn archetype:generate -DarchetypeGroupId=org.opendaylight.controller \
     -DarchetypeArtifactId=opendaylight-startup-archetype \
-    -DarchetypeVersion=1.1.2-SNAPSHOT \
+    -DarchetypeVersion=1.1.3-SNAPSHOT \
     -DarchetypeRepository=http://nexus.opendaylight.org/content/repositories/opendaylight.snapshot/ \
     -DarchetypeCatalog=http://nexus.opendaylight.org/content/repositories/opendaylight.snapshot/archetype-catalog.xml

 Note the version numbers in the -DarchetypeVersion ... this is what determines which version of the archetype to generate for which release.
 It it important the latest release snapshot is used so use the following link in your browser.

     http://nexus.opendaylight.org/content/repositories/opendaylight.snapshot/archetype-catalog.xml

 And look for opendaylight-startup-archetype on the web page to see what the latest Boron or Beryllium release is available for the archetype.
 Example: for Boron, above, 1.2.0 is the version of the archetype.
 Look to see if there is a later release like 1.2.2.
 If there is then change the mvn archetype command above to reflect the latest snapshot.
+Note that the old versoin might still be there, use control+F to search and make sure use the latest version number.

 When you run the mvn archetype, it will prompt for information: respond as follows ... note that it is important to use no spaces between onem2m and your plugin.
 The generated files will appear much better.
 If you use